riptano/cloud-external-driver-docs/docs/connectJavaDriver.md

 Example pom.xml file
 --------------------

-You can use the following pom.xml file in your Java project to connect to your Apollo database.
+You can use the following pom.xml file in your Java project to connect to your Astra database.
 If you already have a pom.xml file for your Java project, copy only the repository and dependencies as indicated in the previous steps.

    ```
     <?xml version="1.0" encoding="UTF-8"?>